Skip to main content

 Benchmarking a mounted Shared Disk

 The fio tool can be used to benchmark Shared Disks.
-From within a mounted Shared Disk you can run the following commands to test read/write bandwidth and iops:
+From within a mounted Shared Disk, you can run the following commands to test read/write bandwidth and IOPS:

 # test write bw